johnpendergrass/eastWing/claude-john-docs/specifications.md

 COMMANDS YOU MAY USE DURING THE CONVERSATION:

-help         - show this message
+help, ?      - show this message

 quit         - any of these will quit the program exit